asmitaghimire1/Movie_Recommendation_System/README.md

 ## How It Works
 1. **Data Preprocessing**
-   - Selected useful text features such as *genres, keywords, cast, crew,* and *overview*.
+   - Selected useful text features such as *genres, keywords, tagline, cast,* and *director*.
+   - Handled missing values and text normalization.
    - Cleaned and combined these features into a single string for each movie.
-   - Handled missing values and text normalization.

 2. **Feature Extraction**
-   - Converted the combined textual data into numerical vectors using **CountVectorizer** or **TfidfVectorizer**.
+   - Converted the combined textual data into numerical vectors using **TfidfVectorizer**.

 3. **Similarity Computation**
    - Computed pairwise **Cosine Similarity** scores between all movie vectors.